garfbradaz/huk-dotnet-sdk/README.md

 Currently the API and this SDK is a very much work in progress (WIP), but please Star us if you wish to follow and keep up with where we are.

-Also we have plan to create a lightweight JavaScript API using TypeScript.
-But we will link that over when done.
+Also we have plan to create a lightweight [JavaScript API](https://github.com/HachetteUK/huk-js-sdk/blob/master/README.md) using TypeScript.

 ## UPDATE